 The Cardiology PGY2 resident will be expected to take a leadership role in the improvement of one or more cardiovascular medication-related processes, such as electronic medication order management (order sets, order panels, clinical pathways), medication safety activities, creation of (or updates to existing) cardiovascular medication usage guidelines, and evaluation of new cardiovascular medications for formulary inclusion via Pharmacy & Therapeutics committee approval.
-Appropriate activities in this category will be identified with the assistance of the RPD and appropriate goals and deadlines (prior to completion of the residency experience) will be set for the resident.
+Appropriate activities in this category will be identified with the assistance of the RPD and appropriate goals and deadlines will be set for the resident.

-Time permitting; the resident may elect to lead the completion of a manuscript comprising a comprehensive review of a relevant cardiovascular pharmacotherapeutic area.
+The resident will lead the completion of a manuscript comprising a comprehensive review of a relevant cardiovascular pharmacotherapeutic area.
 This experience will involve idea generation, outline creation, acquisition of collaborators, subsection compilation, manuscript submission, response to reviewer comments, and manuscript re-submission.
-The resident and RPD will decide during the first quarter of the residency year if the resident intends to participate in this learning experience.

 Each resident will earn an appointment as a Clinical Instructor with the University of North Carolina Eshelman School of Pharmacy.
-Residents are required to participate as a teaching assistant (TA) for at least one Eshelman School of Pharmacy (ESOP) class for either the Fall or Spring Semesters.
-This class will likely be directed toward second or third year student pharmacists, with a planned emphasis on CV medication education.
-Successful completion of 1 semester of the above TA responsibilities is required for completion of the residency.
+Residents are required to participate as a teaching assistant (TA) for at least one Eshelman School of Pharmacy (ESOP) class for both the Fall and Spring Semesters.
+These classes will usually be directed toward second or third year student pharmacists, with a planned emphasis on CV medication education where possible.
+Successful completion of 1 semester of each of the above TA responsibilities is required for completion of the residency.

 Opportunities to lead small-group recitation sessions and participate in didactic lectures in a variety of venues are encouraged.
 Various teaching opportunities exist within the School of Medicine, Dentistry, Physician Assistant and Nursing curricula; the resident and preceptors will work to identify specific didactic teaching experiences for which the resident may assume responsibility.